-Concrete trucks should be allowed to wash only in locations where discharge is appropriately treated to meet applicable regulatory requirements.
+Concrete trucks should be allowed to wash only in locations where discharge is appropriately contained and meets any applicable regulatory requirements.
+All the concrete truck washout or waste discharge on-site must be contained to be properly removed, recycled, or disposed of later.
+Containment can be in the form of metal, vinyl, plastic, or poly lined containers or pits, filter bags, or manufactured products.
+It is best to use proper signage at the concrete washout location.
 It is not permissible to discharge concrete wash directly to streams or storm drains.
 Concrete wash can contain sediment, as well as, alkalinity and chemical additives that could be harmful to fish, stream bottom macroinvertebrates and wildlife.